22 – 26 inches

-The Long Haired German Shepherd is a fantastic dog for families!
+The long-haired German Shepherd is a fantastic dog for families!
 They are gentle and patient with children of all ages.
-Because the Long Haired GSD is a calmer version of the Short Haired, they will be the perfect dog for a family with children.
+Because the long-haired GSD is a calmer version of the short-haired, they will be the perfect dog for a family with children.
 Kids need to be taught to respect dogs and should always be supervised when around your dog, particularly younger children.
-The GSD has a strong loyalty to his family and is a courageous dog, so he will also make a wonderful guardian to watch over the entire family.
+The GSD has a strong loyalty to his family and is a courageous dog, so they will also make a wonderful guardian to watch over the entire family.

-Again, because the Long Haired GSD is a more easygoing version of the Short Haired GSD, he is a little more likely to get along well with other pets.
+Again, because the long-haired GSD is a more easygoing version of the short-haired GSD, they are a little more likely to get along well pets.
 As long as they are socialized well when puppies, they typically should have no trouble with other animals.

-The GSD is a very energetic and active dog and will need about 2 hours of exercise every day for his mental and physical health.
-He will do very well in agility, tracking, and herding trials, which will also keep him healthy and happy.
+The GSD is a very energetic and active dog and will need about 2 hours of exercise every day for their mental and physical health.
+They will do very well in agility, tracking, and herding trials, which will also keep them healthy and happy.
 A bored GSD makes a destructive GSD.

-The Long Haired German Shepherd will respond quite well to positive, reward-based training that is consistent and firm but gentle.
-He will do best spending time in the house with his family.
-Persistent training and a loving relationship with his family will give you a well-adjusted and happy dog.
+The long-haired German Shepherd will respond quite well to positive, reward-based training that is consistent and firm but gentle.
+They will do best spending time in the house with the family.
+Persistent training and a loving relationship with their family will give you a well-adjusted and happy dog.

-The Long Haired German Shepherd does require a little more attention to his grooming than the Short Haired GSD.
-Because their undercoat isn’t as thick as the Short Haired GSD’s coat, they tend to shed a little less, but they will need regular brushing, particularly after a walk in the woods.
-Expect to brush him several times a week, but he may need to be brushed daily when he starts shedding in the spring and fall.
-Only give him a bath with a good dog shampoo (like this one) about once a month.
+The long-haired German Shepherd does require a little more attention to their grooming than the short-haired GSD.
+Because their undercoat isn’t as thick as the short-haired GSD’s coat, they tend to shed a little less, but they will need regular brushing, particularly after a walk in the woods.
+Expect to brush them several times a week, but they may need to be brushed daily when they start shedding in the spring and fall.
+Only give them a bath with a good dog shampoo (like this one) about once a month.

-If you purchased your puppy from a breeder, he should have been screened for these health conditions before he went home with you, but you will need to bring him to your veterinarian for regular checkups.
+If you purchased your puppy from a breeder, they should have been screened for these health conditions before they went home with you, but you will need to bring them to your veterinarian for regular checkups.
 Your vet will check your dog’s elbows and hips and will run urinalysis and blood tests.